-After winning Super Bowl IV back in 1969, the Kansas City Chiefs went 50 years before playing in another last season.
-Led by superstar quarterback Patrick Mahomes and head coach Andy Reid, the Chiefs are now headed to the Super Bowl for the second straight season.
-They have emerged as one of the best NFL teams in the league over the past few seasons under the Kansas City Chiefs’ part-owner and president, Clark Hunt.
+After winning Super Bowl IV in 1969, the Kansas City Chiefs went 50 years before playing in another.
+However, they have now appeared in two of the last three thanks to the excellent pairing of quarterback Patrick Mahomes and head coach Andy Reid.
+The Chiefs emerged as one of the best NFL teams in the league over the past few seasons under the Chiefs’ part-owner and president, Clark Hunt.

 History of the Kansas City Chiefs